Nottommy11/react-test-deploy/README.md

 - `npm install react-icons` - Used for icons in React.

-- `npm install gh-pages` - Used for deployment to GitHub Pages.
+- `npm install gh-pages --save-dev` - Used for deployment to GitHub Pages.

 - `npm install axios` - Used for API calls.